Sharp Stabbing Pain Under Right Shoulder Blade | Quick Relief Guide

 Poor posture plays a significant role in triggering sharp stabbing pain under right shoulder blade by placing undue stress on muscles and joints around this area.

 Slouching forward while sitting at computers compresses chest muscles and overstretches upper back muscles like rhomboids and trapezius.
-This imbalance causes muscle fatigue leading to spasms and acute pain episodes.
+This imbalance causes muscle fatigue, trigger points, stiffness, and spasms that can lead to acute pain episodes.

 Maintaining an ergonomically sound posture reduces tension across these muscles: